 Maths and Eng at S/ Int2/N5/GCSE level

 Access to Humanities/ Arts/ Social Sciences.
 We welcome applications from mature students with relevant qualifications and/or experience.

-Advanced Entry: Year 2 - HNC/ HND in Social Sciences will be considered with B/CB in the graded units.
-Social Sciences with CB in the graded units.
+Advanced Entry: Year 2 - HNC/ HND in Social Sciences will be considered with CB in the graded units.
+HNC Social Sciences with B in the graded units may be considered.
 Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
 A Level: BBB in relevant subjects.